mpv-player/mpv/DOCS/man/select.rst

     Scroll down one page.

 MBTN_LEFT
-    Confirm the selection of the highlighted item, or close the console if clicking outside of the menu rectangle.
+    Select the item under the cursor, or close the console if clicking outside of the menu rectangle.

 WHEEL_UP
     Scroll up.